open-cogsci/osdoc/content/pages/tutorials/capybara.md

 ### Step 1: Download and start OpenSesame

 OpenSesame is available for Windows, Linux, Mac OS, and Android (runtime only).
-This tutorial is written for OpenSesame 3.2.X, and you can use either the version based on Python 2.7 (default) or Python 3.5.
+This tutorial is written for OpenSesame 3.3.X.
 You can download OpenSesame from here:

 - %link:download%